 NFL preseason sees kneeling, raised fists, during national anthem

-NFL players continued to protest the national anthem on Thursday night as the league began its 2018 preseason games.
+NFL players continued to protest the national anthem on Thursday night as the league began its first full week of the 2018 preseason.

 Some players held their fists in the air, while others decided to kneel, despite the controversy surrounding the action.